tylerneylon/pumba/markdown/parse7.md

 ------------------------------------------------------------------------------

-The code content of this script is now complete.
+We've now seen the entire code content of this script.
 However, since this script is one step in an ongoing project, there are many relevant outgoing ideas just itching to be expressed.
 This section mentions some of these ideas.